Posted by Darryl Payne in Gatlinburg, TN

 What if you, or the people you're traveling with, don't ski?
 Ober has you covered, too.

 With trails, rails, tabletops and boxes, snowboaders have their own winter wonderland to play in.
 Always wanted to try snowboarding, but don't have equipment?
 Rent it right onsite.

 Have a seat and hold on tight as you zip down a giant snow-covered slide.
 With pre-defined lanes, you can enjoy the feeling of whooshing down a mountain without the fear of falling.
 It's the same sense as sledding with the added benefit of an air-cushion beneath you.

 Wintertime or anytime, Ober has an indoor ice skating arena adults and kids love.
 At 140 feet by 75 feet, this rink is the centerpiece of the mall.
-Skate, grab some lunch at the Sidewalk Café, then visit the quaint shops in the enclosed mall.
+Skate awhile, and then try the new ice bumper cars!
+Grab some lunch at the Sidewalk Café, and visit the quaint shops in the enclosed mall.

 This is bobsledding made simple!
 You control the speed as you race down the mountain swooshing, slicing and swishing to the bottom straightaway for a record-breaking finish!

 Absolutely one of the best ways to see the mountain!
 For over 30 years, the Aerial Tram has ushered visitors from downtown Gatlinburg to the peak of Mt.
 Harrison and Ober Gatlinburg.
 Whether you want to visit Ober or just want an astonishing view, the Aerial Tram is perfect for vacationers, photographers, nature lovers and more.